Lazy-Solutions/Unity.CoroutineUtility/README.md

 void Start()
 {

-    //Unity, attached with script and will stop when scene or object is unloaded.
+    //Unity, attached with script and will stop when
+    //scene or object is unloaded.
     StartCoroutine(Coroutine());

     //Coroutine Utility, runs detached from script and